nickedwards109/Clamp-Miller/README.md

 What is a safe Z height that the tool will retract to before rapid feed to a new XY location?
 0.25

+When setting up the CNC milling machine, follow these instructions: Use a slot drill (an end mill that can plunge in -Z).
+Set X=0 and Y=0 on the workpiece such that the Cartesian quadrant within X>0 and Y>0 is solid workpiece material.
+When running the CNC program, start with the tool at X=0, Y=0, and Z=0.

 Here is your CNC program: (Edit this to add spindle speed, coolant control, tool numbers, etc. as necessary)

    G91